czue/pegasus-docs/css/tailwind.md

 [Tailwind UI](https://tailwindui.com/) is a great product for building more complex pages, including marketing sites and app UIs.
 It another great option for getting help with UI components and pages, and should integrate seamlessly with the current Pegasus templates.

+Note that you will have to rebuild styles when adding TailwindUI components, as described in the "Development" section above.